peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 Although the splitting of the coinstake transaction has been described extensively by mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81), it has never been brought up as a possible alternative for *cold minting*.
 While the entire mechanisms relies on multiple RFCs, this RFC focuses on the discussion about splitting the coinstake transaction, as it is the most controversial part of the proposal.

-As a historical note, discussion of this RFC shed light on the powers of the minter to create *free transactions*, which can be fixed independently of this proposal by limiting the size of the coinbase transaction.
+As a historical note, discussion of this RFC shed light on the powers of the minter to create *free transactions*, which can be fixed independently of this proposal by limiting the powers of the coinbase transaction.

 ## Detailed Design
 Proof-of-Stake blocks in the original peercoin protocol carry the coinbase transaction as deadweight.